Design#

 This means that when multiple blocks are passed at once, the output of an earlier block can be referenced as input by subsequent blocks.

-For example, code like data out; set iris(in=in1) ; where sepal_length > 5; if species ^= 'setosa'; keep species sepal_length sepal_width ;run; is currently parsed as follows:
+For example, code like data out; set iris(in=in1) ; where sepal_length > 5; if species ^= 'setosa'; keep species sepal_length sepal_width ;run; is currently recognized as the following statement structure:

 start